 what I’m up to now

-I was a Royal Literary Fund Writing Fellow at the University of Bristol from 2014-2016 and will be an RLF Fellow at the University of Manchester in 2017/18.
+I was a Royal Literary Fund Writing Fellow at the University of Bristol from 2014-2016 and am an RLF Fellow at the University of Manchester in 2017/18.

 I co-authored Writing Short Stories: A Writers & Artists Companion (Bloomsbury, Dec 2014) together with Courttia Newland, and co-edited – together with Pippa Goldschmidt – an anthology of short stories inspired by the 100th birthday of Einstein’s Theory of General Relativity, I Am Because You Are.